Jesus’ name is holy. That’s why we honor It—and why taking His divine name in vain is such a grave sin.

 Philippians 2:6-11 (emphasis added)

-In Luke 10:17, the seventy-two disciples return from their ministry saying, “Lord, even the demons are subject to us because of your name.”
+In Luke 10:17, the 72 disciples return from their ministry saying, “Lord, even the demons are subject to us in your name!”

-In Acts 3:6, Peter heals a crippled man in the name of Jesus: “I have neither silver nor gold, but what I do have I give you: in the name of Jesus Christ the Nazorean, [rise and] walk.”
+In Acts 3:6, Peter heals a crippled man in the Name of Jesus: “I have no silver and gold, but I give you what I have; in the name of Jesus Christ of Nazareth, walk.”

-Time and again, the response of those who received healing in Scripture was to praise God.
+Time and again, the response of those who receive healing in Scripture is to praise God.
 And this response is a model for us.

 Taking IHS as one’s emblem may have had a symbolic meaning beyond asking God to grant protection to one’s city and home; it would show fealty to a Lord greater than the lords of men.